fbernutz/die-himmelstraeumerin-blog/Content/posts/thoughts-about-2020.md

 ## My Highlights

 My highlights from this year are definitely that I discovered new sports activities.
-Climbing is really fun, you're out in nature and #frankenjura has so much to offer.
-I also love that I get to s pend time with my sister.
+Climbing is really fun, you're out in the nature and #frankenjura has so much to offer.
+I also love that I get to spend time with my sister.
 Swimming in the summer was great, especially after work to clear my head.
 After a few weeks, I could see that I was gaining speed and endurance.
 I miss swimming a lot.

 Definitely the workshop at NSSpain!
 I am so proud and happy that so many people participated and enjoyed it.